Create an Organizational Unit (OU) in an Azure Active Directory Domain Services managed domain

 As you create and run workloads that use Azure AD DS, you may need to create service accounts for applications to authenticate themselves.
-To organize these service accounts, you often create a custom OU in the Azure AD DS managed domain and then create service accounts within that OU.
+To organize these service accounts, you often create a custom OU in the managed domain and then create service accounts within that OU.

-In a hybrid environment, OUs created in an on-premises AD DS environment aren't synchronized to Azure AD DS.
-Azure AD DS managed domains use a flat OU structure.
+In a hybrid environment, OUs created in an on-premises AD DS environment aren't synchronized to the managed domain.
+Managed domains use a flat OU structure.
 All user accounts and groups are stored in the AADDC Users container, despite being synchronized from different on-premises domains or forests, even if you've configured a hierarchical OU structure there.

-This article shows you how to create an OU in your Azure AD DS managed domain.
+This article shows you how to create an OU in your managed domain.

 Before you begin